 The man glanced over her shoulder and helped Lilian to her feet.
 Wrapping an arm around her waist, he pulled her close.
 Lilian knew he was a stranger and she shouldn’t trust him, but something about him called to her.
 The gentleness of his touch perhaps, or his softly spoken words.
 He seemed like a kind man, despite the fact he appeared to be heading into Storyville, probably looking for an evening in a whore’s bed.

 With his strength surrounding her, he began to lead Lilian away from Storyville.
 She could still hear the men behind them, and she worried that they might cause trouble for the gentleman, and he couldn’t be anything less with his fine manners and clothes.
 Lilian didn’t want him to get hurt just for being a Good Samaritan.

 “Are those men after you?” he asked softly, as he helped her into a nearby carriage.

 She swallowed hard.
 “Yes.”

 Once they were settled, he tapped on the roof and the carriage lurched forward.
 She could hear the clip-clop of the horse’s hooves, pounding in time with her heart, as she sank back into the soft seats.
-The soft velvets seats of the well-sprung carriage bespoke wealth, something she’d never had and would never experience beyond this moment.
+The well-sprung carriage bespoke wealth, something she’d never had and would never experience beyond this moment.

 “You need to tell me why so I’ll know what I’m up against.”
 He studied her intently.